|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 The essence of radioactive transformation, the discovery of natural and artificial radioactivity, the study of radiation properties.

-General laws of atomic nucleus transformation - units of radioactivity, exponential law of radioactive decay , half-life (decay), relationship of half-life and activity, different rate and half-lives of radioactive decay, extinct (extinct) radionuclides.
+General laws of atomic nucleus transformation - units of radioactivity, exponential law of radioactive decay , half-life of disintegration (decay), relationship of half-life and activity, different rate and half-lives of radioactive decay, extinct (extinct) radionuclides.

 Mixtures of radionuclides - decay series, radioactive equilibrium of secular and transient, radionuclide generators.